wilsto/pool-monitor-card/README.md

   <summary><span style="color:blue">Click me to continue to list 8 other possible sensors</span></summary>

-- **Salt**: This measures the amount of salt in the water.
+- **Salinity**: This measures the amount of salt in the water.
 A saltwater pool requires a specific range of salt to function properly.
 The ideal range for salt in a saltwater pool is between 2500 and 3500 ppm.

 - **CYA**: This stands for Cyanuric Acid and measures the amount of stabilizer in the water.
 Stabilizer helps to protect the chlorine from being broken down by sunlight.
 The ideal range for CYA in a pool is between 30 and 50 ppm.